microsoft/K2Bridge/docs/dynamic-columns.md

 In the future, smarter combinations may be available, such as combining a field that can either be "double" or "long" to a numeric type rather than a string.

+> **Warning**
+> Having a value that is too big in "maxDynamicSamplesIngestionTimeHours" may cause slowdowns or failures to create your index.
+Use it with caution in relation to the size of your table.

 ### Array Fields

 Kusto dynamic fields can contain arrays within themselves.